 A related issue that is important to understand is food loss.
 Food loss refers to the decrease in the mass or nutritional value of edible food products resulting from the decisions and actions of food suppliers in the chain, excluding consumers, food service providers, and retailers.

 Common situations where food loss occurs include lack of appropriate infrastructure, natural calamities, poor practices, and insufficient skills.
 Together, food loss and waste represent all food products that are disposed of throughout the food supply chain.
 While food loss occurs post-harvest, waste occurs at the retail level.

-> Although food loss and waste are a global problem, there are countries that are far more wasteful than others.
-Some countries have implemented strict anti-waste laws, including steep fines, to discourage wastefulness of edible and sustainable food.
+Although food loss and waste are a global problem, there are countries that contribute to far more wasted food than others.
+Some countries have implemented strict anti-waste laws, including steep fines, to ensure food waste reduction of edible and sustainable items.

-> Unfortunately, the United States does not possess strict policies or actionable social awareness surrounding the loss and waste of food.
+Unfortunately, the United States does not possess strict policies or actionable social awareness surrounding the loss and waste of food.
 As a result, the United States wastes the most food per capita, with an average of 209.7 pounds.
 It is estimated that 40% of food that is grown, processed, and transported in the United States will never be eaten by consumers.
 This equates to several million tons of food each year.

 Why It Matters

 A single restaurant can waste approximately 25,000 to 75,000 pounds of food per year.
 Food providers need to be especially cognizant of how their establishments contribute to food wastage.
 85% of unused food in a typical American restaurant is thrown away, with only a small percent recycled or donated to those in need.

 With 42 million food-insecure people living in the United States, there is no excuse for all this wasted food.
 By being conscious of the ways in which they are contributing to the problem, food providers can begin to work towards solutions to reduce food waste.